-- 4.21 Discussing the level of fees for non-audit services with the Ethics Partner/Function ensures that appropriate attention is paid to the issue by the firm.
-The firm's policies and procedures will set out whether there are circumstances in which the engagement partner responsible for the engagement discusses the level of non-audit service fees with the Ethics Partner/Function for non-listed entities, that are not public interest entities, as described in paragraph 1.49of this Ethical Standard. - 4.22 Paragraphs 4.23 to 4.32 below do not apply to engagements of entities where the responsibility for the engagement is assigned by legislation and the firm cannot resign from the engagement, irrespective of considerations of economic dependence (e.g. for certain public sector bodies). - 4.23 Where it is expected that the total fees for services receivable from a public interest entity or other listed entity and its subsidiaries relevant to a recurring engagement by the firm34 will regularly exceed 10% of the annual fee income of the firm35 or, where profits are not shared on a firmwide basis, of the part of the firm by reference to which the engagement partner's profit share is calculated, the firm shall not act as the provider of the engagement for that entity and shall either resign or not stand for reappointment, as appropriate. - 4.24 The requirements in paragraph 4.23 are applied in place of the less stringent requirements in Article 4.3 of the EU Audit Regulation, as permitted by Article 4.4 of the EU Audit regulation.
+- 4.32 Discussing the level of fees for non-audit services with the Ethics Partner/Function ensures that appropriate attention is paid to the issue by the firm.
+The firm's policies and procedures will set out whether there are circumstances in which the engagement partner responsible for the engagement discusses the level of non-audit service fees with the Ethics Partner/Function for non-listed entities, that are not public interest entities, as described in paragraph 1.43 of this Ethical Standard. - 4.33 Paragraphs 4.34 to 4.43 below do not apply to engagements of entities where the responsibility for the engagement is assigned by legislation and the firm cannot resign from the engagement, irrespective of considerations of economic dependence (e.g. for certain public sector bodies).

+4.34 Where it is expected that the total fees for services receivable from a public interest entity or other listed entity and its subsidiaries relevant to a recurring engagement by the firm36 will regularly exceed 10% of the annual fee income of the firm37 or, where profits are not shared on a firm-wide basis, of the part of the firm by reference to which the engagement partner's profit share is calculated, the firm shall not act as the provider of the engagement for that entity and shall either resign or not stand for reappointment, as appropriate.